GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Hence, instead of saving the final features $S = (S_1, dots, S_(n_m))$, we save each source-specific encoding $S_i = (S_(i, 1), dots, S_(i, n_m))$ individually.

 This overhead brings complexity to the data collection process but allows for a significant increase in flexibility.
-Indeed, the number of sources plays a prominent role in performance and quantifying this influence has required experimenting with this parameter.
+Indeed, the number of sources plays a prominent role in performance, and quantifying this influence has required experimenting with this parameter.
 Disposing of the audio features relating to each individual source allows for choosing how many sources should be active when loading each data sample from the disk.
 One solely has to sample a set ${i_1, i_2, dots, i_n}$ of sources to enable and sum the relevant source-specific features $S_i_1, dots, S_i_n$.
 The impact of the number of active sources is further studied in @sec:ssl:multi_source:experiments.
-// TODO: replace with @sec:ssl:multi_source:experiments:number_of_sources if it has became its own section again.

 *Sampling frequency.*
-The method was designed to operate with audio signals sampled at 48kHz, which does not match the 16kHz sample rate of the LibriSpeech @panayotov_librispeech_2015 dataset, which provides the simulator with clean speech utterances.
+The method was designed to operate with audio signals sampled at 48 kHz, which does not match the 16 kHz sample rate of the LibriSpeech @panayotov_librispeech_2015 dataset, which provides the simulator with clean speech utterances.
-To account for this, the simulation of the audio signaled listened by each microphone of the array is operated at the native 16kHz frequency.
+To account for this, the simulation of the audio signale listened by each microphone of the array is operated at the native 16kHz frequency.
-The generated signals are then up-sampled to 48kHz.
+The generated signals are then up-sampled to 48 kHz.

 *#acr("STFT") representation of audio signals.*